LUC-Intro-to-Web-Development/web-application-repository-Bighankofficial/README.md

 **Aisha Rana Henry Nichols Chris Davis**

 ## Name of Application
-Best Buy?
+Find Jym

 ### Description of Application
-- Best Buy? is a website application that helps a user deciding about purchases.
-It helps a user compare differnt purchasing options.
+- Find Jym is an application that helps a user locate nearby gyms.

 ### Desciption of Need and Purpose
--  The purpose of this web application is to help consumers avoid buying these unnecessary items.
-Additionaly, the web application will help you make the best choice by comparing and cross-referencing cost, specs, reviews, etc.
+-  The purpose of this web application is to help fitness enthusiasts locate their nearest fitness center, no matter where they are.

 ### Intended Target Audience
-1. Social Media Users
-2. Those with impulsive tendancies
+1. Health & Fitness Enthusiasts
+2. Those seeking to live a healthier lifestyle & self-improvement

 ### Pages and Description
-- Home/Landing Page: Navigation to various menu options.
-Information regarding sales.
-Login and contact.
-- Decision Assistant Page: This is where you will be asked questions and details about the purchase you are trying to make.
+- Home Page - dialog box to enter zipcode to locate nearby gyms
+- Information Page - offers information to different gyms, prices, and services

 ### Goals
-1. Help users make sound decisions on purchases.
-2. Help users save money.
+1. Provide users a list of nearby gyms
-3. Educate users on everyday financial purchases no matter what size.
+2. Educate users on extra services that gym offers

 #### Tools & Software
 - GitHub